Key points at a glance

 When it comes to developing or improving new software there are essentially two types of testing that is usually undertaken; hypothesis testing and operational testing.

-Hypothesis testing (as I just mentioned above) is all about testing a technical theory.
+Hypothesis testing is all about testing a technical theory.
 Expenses for activities classed as hypothesis testing and activities directly related to hypothesis testing are likely to be eligible for a tax offset.

 Operational testing on the other hand, covers common software trials such as bug testing, beta programs, and user acceptance testing.
 Operational testing expenses on the other hand, are not, as these tests are conducted to refine an idea or program that is already developed.
 Similarly, if your business purchases a commercial software platform and then slightly customises or configures it, these solutions can typically be developed with the right technical skills.
 As a result, most configuration and implementation projects are not considered to be R&D activities.